vizicist/palette/doc/installation.md

 - You're now ready to start using the Palette, as described
 <a href="https://github.com/vizicist/palette/blob/main/doc/starting_and_using.md">here</a>

-- If there are any issues, log files can be found in `%CommonProgramFiles%\Palette\logs`, with `engine.log` being the most important one.
+- If there are any issues, log files can be found in `%CommonProgramFiles%\Palette\data\logs`, with `engine.log` being the most important one.
 Feel free to email me@timthompson with questions or suggestions for improving this documentation.